 Kamini, Mom of Student

 To get started one does not need to invest in a full 88 key piano with weighted keys.
-In fact, a portable keyboard with 61 to 76 keys is all that is required for the first 3-4 years of study so long as it is touch sensitive and a sustain pedal can be plugged in.
+In fact, a portable keyboard with 61 to 76 keys is about all that is required for the first 2-3 years of study so long as it is touch sensitive and a sustain pedal can be plugged in.
 Children can start as early as 5 or 6 provided they can comprehend everything involved in reading notes and understanding how rhythm works.

-As the vast majority of my students (actually, all) want to play their favorite hits, form a band with their musical friends and jam or with their church praise & worship band and have no intention of playing with a symphony orchestra, I use a curriculum that helps them to understand the theory behind how popular music is put together.
+The vast majority of my students want to play their favorite hits, form a band with their musical friends and jam or with their church praise & worship band.
+As they usually have no intention of playing with a symphony orchestra, I use a curriculum that helps them to understand the theory behind how popular music is put together.
 This gives them the freedom in a very short period of time to begin improvising using only a lyric sheet with chords.

 Mark's teaching style brings out the very best in my sons musical abilities.
 It allows him to use the core fundamentals and curriculum taught in class to be applied to his personal interpretation of pieces he loves to play on his guitar and sing.
 Mark brings out the Rock Star in him within a safe and stress free home studio setting.
 Happy student and very happy parent.
 Thank you, Mark.

 Karen Usha Gray, Mom of Neil, Classical Singer and Recording Artist

 When kids are starting out on guitar they can usually fit comfortably into a student size guitar at about age 7.
-Nylon strings are recommended for the first month or 2 as their finger tips are not tough enough yet to press down on thin sharp steel strings.
+Nylon strings are recommended for the first month or two as their finger tips are often not tough enough yet to press down on thin sharp steel strings.